Yaoir/cip/README.md

 ❤	U+2764	HEAVY BLACK HEART
 ```

 was added before color emoji were added to Unicode.
 So originally it was just a black heart.
-Nowadays in Unicode, variation selectors U+FE0E and U+FE0F are used to indicate whether to show a character as a regular text character or as emoji.
+Nowadays in Unicode, there are color emojis, and variation selectors U+FE0E and U+FE0F are used to indicate whether to show a character as a regular text character or as emoji.

 U+2764 followed by U+FE0F (Variation Selector 16) indicates that the heart should be displayed as emoji, and most likely appears as a red-colored heart.
 When people cut and paste a red heart from a web page or other document, they are often pasting the two code points into another document.